U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 1. Know whose property you are on.

 1. Turtle Mountain.
-Parker Dam Desert Access Guide (DAG)
+Parker Dam Desert Access Guide (DAG).
+Needles California Trail Users Coalition(CTUC) map

-On the south side of Havasu Lake Road, just 2 miles east of the intersection of power line road, you can find red, yellow, white and brown moss, banded and picture agate, as well as blue opal and agate, and rhyolite.
-Continue east on for 2.2 miles, then take the dirt road south 1 mile to find colorful agate, brecciated red and white jasper, opalite in pastel shades of pink, yellow, chalcedony rose and crystal-lined geodes.
+Havasu Lake Road is located approximately 21 miles south of Needles on U.S. 95.
+Turn east and drive approx. 5 miles.
+When you reach the Needles to Parker Wagon Rd. turn south and then almost immediately turn left on route NS513.
+Take time to walk both sides of this route as well as route NS510, you can find red, yellow, white and brown moss, banded and picture agate, as well as blue opal, agate, and rhyolite.
+After investigating these areas take route NS520 south 1 mile from it's junction with NS510 to find colorful agate, brecciated red and white jasper, opalite in pastel shades of pink, yellow, chalcedony rose and crystal-lined geodes.

 3. Vidal Junction .
 Parker Dam DAG